When is the best time to start tutoring, and how should I plan the testing calendar?

 Summer before Junior Year

-The beginning of a student’s junior year can also be an ideal time to start.
-We are busy with our seniors until the middle or end of September, so openings can be limited until early October.
-Call early to reserve a time slot to start early October.
+The beginning of a student’s junior year is also an ideal time to start.
+We are busy with our seniors until mid-September, so openings can be limited until then.
+Contact us mid-Summer to reserve a slot for Fall.

-- Starting the preparation in January is often too late for the Feb ACT and even the March SAT.
+- Starting the preparation in January is often too late for the Feb ACT and March SAT.

 What is the Cancellation Policy?